 - Would the savings be significant when added up over an entire year?

-To calculate this, I made homemade laundry detergent according to the recipe I used which contained the items below.
+To calculate this, I made homemade laundry detergent according to the recipe I used (see reference 1) which contained the items below.

 I listed the equipment and supplies I needed below, along with the price at which I bought them.
 Costs are in US dollars and include the amount of sales tax.
 Depending on what part of the world you live in (or even what part of the US), costs may vary.
 Many of these supplies were available in the dollar store, so will likely cost more elsewhere.